99EnriqueD/final-gala-simulator/tutorial.md

 The Lung capacity of a person is measured in Liters.
 This represents the total amount of air inside the lungs.
 The normal lung capacity is around 6 Liters.
 Try changing the lung capacity for the control or asthma person and see how it affects the plot!
+Be sure to use a dot '.' instead of a comma ',' when using decimal numbers.

 ## Step 5
 The diameter_bronchili variable is a little bit more difficult to understand.